astronomer/ap-airflow/README.md

 Docker images for deploying and running Astronomer Certified are currently available on [DockerHub](https://hub.docker.com/u/astronomerinc/).

+We publish 2 variants for each AC Version (example: `1.10.10-3`) and distribution (`debian buster` and `alpine`):

+1. `astronomerinc/ap-airflow:1.10.10-3-buster`
+1. `astronomerinc/ap-airflow:1.10.10-3-buster-onbuild`

+The only difference between them is that the `-onbuild` images uses Docker `ONBUILD` commands to copy `packages.txt`, `requirements.txt` and the entire project directory (including `dags`, `plugins` folders etc) in the docker file.

+For each of our `-onbuild` images we publish two flavors of tag:

+1. `astronomerinc/ap-airflow:1.10.10-buster-onbuild` which is our latest release of the `1.10.10` series, including latest security patches.
+This tag is "floating" or movable.
+1. `astronomerinc/ap-airflow:1.10.10-3-buster-onbuild` once this tag is pushed it will never change again.

 ## Contents of this repo

 * The official Dockerfiles that build Astronomer Certified Images